PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Problem Formulation

 \subsection{The Studied Optimization Problem}

 The proposed PrivTuner enhances security but also results in considerable energy consumption, especially for mobile devices with limited resources.
-Therefore, one of our goals is to minimize the overall energy consumption:

-Concurrently, we also aim to maximize the privacy protection of the overall system, which can be expressed as:
+Therefore, one of our goals is to minimize the overall energy consumption: \\ Concurrently, we also aim to maximize the privacy protection of the overall system, which can be expressed as:

 Synthesizing the above two objectives (\ref{obj:1}) and (\ref{obj:2}), a joint optimization problem can be formulated as follows: